 Feeding raw meat to cats is a topic which sparks fierce debate among cat lovers.
-Many swear by it, others believe it is a danger that is not worth the potential risks.
-I don’t know if this argument will ever be solved, but as pet owners it is up to us to do the research and come up with an informed decision.
-I do think overall there is a growing cynicism towards commercial diets, with one feline veterinarian, Dr Richard Malik (whom I respect greatly) offering his own opinion in this article.
+Many swear by it while others believe it is a danger that is not worth the potential risks to cats and their human family.
+There is a growing cynicism towards commercial diets, with one expert feline veterinarian, Dr Richard Malik offering his own opinion in this article.

 What are the risks of feeding your cat a raw diet?

-All meat will have some bacteria in it, however high levels and certain strains of bacteria can result in sickness.
-Common pathogens include salmonella, e-coli, listeria and campylobacter.
+All meat will have some bacteria in it; however, high levels and certain strains of bacteria can result in sickness.
+Common pathogens include salmonella, e-Coli, listeria, Clostridium, and Campylobacter.

-Cats have a shorter gastrointestinal tract, this means meat passes through the cat faster.
-In addition, cats secrete high levels of stomach acid in their stomach which breaks down the protein and kills bacteria.
+Cats have a shorter gastrointestinal tract; this means meat passes through the cat faster.
+Also, cats secrete high levels of stomach acid in their stomach which breaks down the protein and kills bacteria.
 However, there will always be risks of bacterial contamination in all types of food, including meat and fresh fruit and vegetables.
 Taking precautions, which are listed further down this article will help reduce the chances of your cat becoming sick from eating raw meat.

-Toxoplasmosis Gondii is an intracellular parasite which infects multiple warm blooded mammals.
+Toxoplasmosis Gondii is an intracellular parasite which infects multiple warm-blooded mammals.
 Cats are the definitive host, meaning that the parasite can only reproduce in the cat.
-Cats become infected either by consuming prey or meat which contain the cysts of the parasite, or by ingesting cysts which are passed via the feces.
-Infection in cats usually causes no symptoms at all, however the concern with this particular parasite is the ability to cause birth defects to unborn human babies if the mother becomes infected during pregnancy.
+Cats become infected either by consuming prey or meat which contain the cysts of the parasite or by ingesting cysts which pass out of the cat via the feces.
+Infection in cats usually causes no symptoms at all; however, the concern with this particular parasite is the ability to cause congenital disabilities to unborn human babies if the mother becomes infected during pregnancy.

-Toxoplasmosis cysts in meat can be killed by freezing at -12 for two days.
-If you are planning to become pregnant or are pregnant, ask your doctor or obstetrician for a blood test to determine if you have been exposed to this parasite.
-If you haven’t, then please take extra precautions when feeding your cat raw meat.
-This may include having somebody else prepare the food if possible.
+Freezing at -12 for two days kills toxoplasmosis cysts.
+If you are planning to become pregnant or are pregnant, ask your doctor or obstetrician for a blood test to look for antibodies which indicate previous exposure to the parasite.
+If you haven’t, then please take extra precautions when feeding your cat raw meat, which may include having somebody else prepare the food if possible.

 Trichinosis is a parasitic roundworm which infects cats when they eat meat infected with cysts containing the larvae of the parasite.
 Most cases of infection occur from eating raw pork or hunting wild animals such as rodents.
 Modern farming practices have mostly eliminated this parasite from pork.

-Most parasites can be killed by freezing the meat for at least 24 hours prior to feeding to your cat.
+Freezing meat for at least 24 hours can kill most parasites.
 When defrosting, remove from the freezer and refrigerate until thawed through.
 Never defrost meat at room temperature.

-Taurine is an essential amino acid found in seafood, meat (particularly muscle meat, including the heart), eggs and brewers yeast.
-Cooking meat destroys taurine and mincing/griding it can reduce levels, this is due to oxidation.
+An essential amino acid found in seafood, meat (mainly muscle meat, including the heart), eggs and brewers yeast.
+Cooking meat destroys taurine and mincing/griding; it can reduce levels; this is due to oxidation.
 Some pet owners supplement a raw diet with additional taurine.
 The average sized cat requires around 250 mg taurine per day.
 Any excess taurine will be excreted in the urine.
 Diets low in taurine can lead to dilated cardiomyopathy and retinal degeneration.

-Vitamin E is a fat soluble vitamin which is known for its antioxidant properties, protecting cells from free radicals.
+A fat-soluble vitamin which is known for its antioxidant properties, protecting cells from free radicals.
 Other roles it plays including boosting the immune system, reduces inflammation.
-Vitamin E can be found in meat, however diets high in fish can result in vitamin E deficiency.
+Vitamin E can be found in meat; however diets high in fish can result in vitamin E deficiency.

 Omega fatty acids are a type of polyunsaturated fat which